 \section{Discussion}

 Finally, we discuss the origin of these emitters.
-We attribute the investigated SPEs to the same emitter type due to similar low- and room-temperature PL spectra, the linear polarization data, and the matching of a 3-level system as the underlying model.
+We attribute the investigated SPEs to the same emitter type due to similar low- and room-temperature PL spectra, the linear polarization data, and the matching of a three-level system as the underlying model.
 We denote the emitter type as intrinsic due to the high density of emitters in high-purity SiC.
-Furthermore, the SPEs are observed in both electron irradiated and un-irradiated, annealed samples, with a higher density after electron irradiation.
+Furthermore, the SPEs are observed in both electron-irradiated and unirradiated annealed samples, with a higher density after electron irradiation.

-To find a possible origin of the emitter, three major indicators are considered: (1) The investigated SPEs spectral components are in the red visible range.
-(2) To create photostable SPEs, it is necessary to anneal the SiC samples in an inert environment of at least 600$^{\circ}~$C. There is no observation of degradation regarding photostability or changes in emitter density up to annealing temperatures of at least 900$^{\circ}~$C. (3) There are two linear polarization states.
+To find a possible origin of the emitter, three major indicators are considered.
+(1) The investigated SPE's spectral components are in the red visible range.
+(2) To create photostable SPEs, it is necessary to anneal the SiC samples in an inert environment of at least 600$^{\circ}~$C. There is no observation of degradation regarding photostability or changes in emitter density up to annealing temperatures of at least 900$^{\circ}~$C. (3) There are two linear, orthogonal polarization states.

-In the red visible spectral range, two SPEs in 4H-SiC are known and have been characterized, the carbon antisite-vacancy pair, characterized by Castelletto et al. \cite{SiCRT}, and a so far unknown emitter type, reported by Lohrmann et al. \cite{2015_NatCom_Lohrmann_SiC6H}, presumably hosted by 6H-SiC inclusions.
-The carbon antisite-vacancy pair differs from the measured results especially by a red-shifted first ZPL (648.5$~$nm), a shorter excited state lifetime, and a stronger irradiation-density dependence.
+In the red visible spectral range, two SPEs in 4H-SiC are known and have been characterized: the carbon antisite-vacancy pair, characterized by Castelletto \textit{et al.}~\cite{SiCRT}, and a thus far unknown emitter type reported by Lohrmann \textit{et al.}~\cite{2015_NatCom_Lohrmann_SiC6H}, presumably hosted by 6H-SiC inclusions.
+The carbon antisite-vacancy pair differs from the measured SPE, especially by a redshifted first ZPL (648.5$~$nm), a shorter excited state lifetime, and a stronger irradiation-density dependence.
 In contrast to the described SPE, the latter, yet unidentified emitter type exists in three different linear polarization states ($\phi_1=30^{\circ}$, $\phi_2=90^{\circ}$, $\phi_3=150^{\circ}$) instead of two.
 Furthermore, its ZPLs are distributed over a broader spectrum ($\sim 550 - 750~$nm) and the saturated PL intensity is significantly smaller.